 Air Quality, Climate Change, and the Environment

-How travel behaviors affect air quality, climate change, and other environmental factors.
+How travel behaviors relate to air quality, climate change, and other environmental factors

-The literature in this section relates to vehicle emissions, air pollution, travel behaviors, and health opportunities.
+The literature in this section explores the relationship between transportation mode choice and vehicle emissions, air pollution, and health impacts.

 - 6.5% fewer vehicle miles traveled (VMT) per capita

 - 5.6% fewer grams of nitrogen dioxide per capita